customerio/customerio-ios/README.md

    }
    ```

-4. When you add a device token, it is not useful until you associate that device token with a profile in your Customer.io Workspace.
-Check out the documentation on [identifying a profile](#Identify-a-customer) to learn how to do this and make sure your device token is added to a profile.
-You can identify a profile before or after registering a device token with the Customer.io SDK.
-The SDK will automatically add and remove the device token from the profile when you identify and stop identifying a profile with the SDK.
+4. [Identify a customer](#Identify-a-customer) if you have not already.
+When you add a device token, it is not useful until you associate that device token with a person.
+You can identify a person before or after you register a device token with the Customer.io SDK.
+The SDK automatically adds and removes the device token from the customer profile when you identify and stop identifying a person with the SDK.
-5. You should now be able to see a device token in your Customer.io Workspace for that identified profile.
-You can now send a simple push notification using the Customer.io push notification editor.
-If you would like to use images, action buttons, or deep links this will require custom code from your team to receive the push notification and display this.
+5. You should now be able to see a device token in your Customer.io Workspace for the identified person.
+You can send a simple push notification using the Customer.io push notification editor.
+If you want to use images, action buttons, or deep links you'll need to implement custom code in your app.

 # Error handling